maciej3031/bitcoin/readme.txt

 - html templates are located in bitcoin_app/templates
 - configuration settings are located in bitcoin/settings.py
 - migrations are located in bitcoin_app/migrations
+- in bitcoinDataManager there is logic responsible for getting data from the internet and erasing old data from database
+- getbitcoin command from bitcoin_app/management/commands is responsible for for getting data from the internet and erasing old data from database using bitcoinDataManager.
+It should be running simultaneously with app.